Anti-submarine warfare: Inter-war period

 This period saw the development of active sonar (ASDIC) and its integration into a complete weapons system by the British, as well as the introduction of radar.
 During the period, there was a great advance due to the introduction of electronics for amplifying, processing, and displaying signals.
 In particular, the "range recorder" was a major step that provided a memory of target position.
-Because the propellers of many submarines were extremely loud in the water (though it doesn't seem so from the surface), range recorders were able to gauge the distance from the U-boat by sound.
+Because the propellers of many submarines were extremely loud in the water (although they did not seem so from the surface), range recorders were able to gauge the distance from the U-boat by sound.
 This would allow mines or bombs around that area to be detonated.
 New materials for sound projectors were developed.
 Both the Royal Navy and the U.S. Navy fitted their destroyers with active sonars.
 In 1928, a small escort ship was designed and plans made to arm trawlers and to mass-produce ASDIC sets.

 Several other technologies were developed; depth sounders that allowed measurement by moving ships were a new innovation, along with a greater appreciation of the properties of the ocean that affected sound propagation.
 The bathythermograph was invented in 1937, which became a common fixture amongst ASW ships within only a few years.
 There were relatively few major advances in weapons during the period; however, the performance of torpedoes continued to improve.